open-telemetry/opentelemetry-java-instrumentation/docs/contributing/style-guideline.md

 - Immutable constants (where clearly named)
 - Singleton instances (especially where clearly named and hopefully immutable)
 - `tracer()` methods that expose tracer singleton instances
+- Semantic convention attribute keys used in tests

 Some of these are enforced by checkstyle rules: